lailasaliekh/Candida-project/README.md

 ---

 ## Building
-To compile the code run from the terminal
+To compile the code run from the terminal, this only compiles on Linux operating system.
+One needs CMake (v >= 3.16.0) for compilation and assumes g++ 9.3.0 or above.
 ```bash

 ./quickMake.sh